Combat Stress & Anxiety With Daily Breath Awareness

 Deep, slow breathing de-stresses and relaxes you, and also engages your sympathetic in ways that work for you, not against you.

-In this way, deep breathing helps send your body signals of safety so that you can enter into a higher state of functioning – one that is healing, regenerating, and conducive to a balanced calm state.
+In this way, deep breathing exercises help send your body signals of safety so that you can enter into a higher state of functioning – one that is healing, regenerating, and conducive to a balanced calm state.
 (2)

-Intentional breathing may also be an effective option for treating emotional and mental health conditions such as stress, anxiety, and depression.
+Intentional deep breaths may also be an effective option for treating emotional and mental health conditions such as stress, anxiety, and depression.
 (3)

 Just do a Google search and you’ll find numerous studies and other literature published on this subject, like this one published in the Journal of Applied Psychophysiology and Biofeedback: